 Our teachers and caregivers are trained, ready and excited to help spark lightbulb moments for your child.
 We invite you to visit and see our Balanced Learning approach in action

 Find out how our time-tested Balanced Learning approach makes the difference.

-Congratulations Norton family!
-Brennan is in our Explorer program.
+Congratulations to the Biggs family, our September Family of the Month!
+Colton is in our Kindergarten program and Parker is in Explorers.
 We appreciate all you contribute to Primrose and we are happy to have you as a part of our school!
-Learn more about the family through the flyer on the hallway board!

 Sleep while the baby sleeps.
 Use special swaddles.
 Try white noise.

 Our Explorer students are learning about emergency preparedness with a little help from Firefighter Scott Henry with the Washington Township Fire Department!
 Mr. Henry paid a visit to our school to talk about fire safety as part of our Get Ready.
 Get Safe.
 Summer Adventure Club weekly theme.
 The Get Ready.
 Get Safe.
 Summer Adventure Club unit provides an opportunity for children to apply STEAM skills and concepts and to plan and brainstorm solutions to emergency relief and preparedness.

 Our students are lending a helping hand to children who need it most.
 This back to school season we took part in the “Packs of Love” program.
 Students from our school along with students at Primrose School of Centerville stuffed backpacks full of school supplies and delivered them to the Centerville Public School District.
 The supplies will be given to give to students in the community who need a little help this school year.

 As summer is somehow already coming to an end, the reality (and stress) of back-to-school season is settling in.